 Perhaps the least exciting footnote in all of AA literature is the one that appears in the Twelve & Twelve in the chapters on Tradition Seven and Tradition Eight.
 It reads: "In 1954, the name of the Alcoholic Foundation, Inc., was changed to the General Service Board of Alcoholics Anonymous, Inc., and the Foundation office is now the General Service Office."
 Not very exciting.
-But that unimpressive little footnote has an important story behind it.
+But that unimpressive little footnote actually has an important story behind it.

-In 1938, before the Big Book was finished or AA had a name, the non-profit Alcoholic Foundation was created to manage our publishing, outreach, and New York "headquarters".
-It would also pay Bill and Bob a little money to keep them afloat.
-All of this required a sizable donation from the world's first billionaire, John D. Rockefeller (which we later paid back).
+In 1938, before the Big Book was finished or AA had a name, The Alcoholic Foundation was created to manage our publishing, outreach, and "headquarters" in New York - and also to pay Bill and Bob a little money to keep them afloat.
+This involved a sizable donation from the world's first billionaire, John D. Rockefeller Jr. (which we later paid back).
 In those days, no one knew if AAs could be trusted with responsibility or authority, so the board that ran this foundation always had a majority of non-alcoholics.
-Thus AA's literature and service office rested in the hands of a benevolent foundation, run by a mostly non-alcoholic board, and alcoholics had little say in things.
-In fact, most AAs lived in blissful ignorance of the Alcoholic Foundation that controlled our literature and assets.
+Thus AA's literature and service office rested in the hands of a benevolent foundation, run by a mostly non-alcoholic board that had the final say in all matters.
+Most AAs lived in blissful ignorance of The Alcoholic Foundation and the benefactors who controlled our assets for us.

-Over the next dozen years, Bill began to argue against top-down management and a board controlled by non-alcoholics.
-Instead, he wanted a board of mostly alcoholics, who would gather in a conference once a year to talk business with elected delegates sent by the groups.
-Tradition Two, in particular, suggested that the best way to steer our ship would be a Higher Power speaking through the groups.
-But the Board doubted that alcoholics could work together successfully, and even Dr. Bob was uncertain.
+Over the next dozen years, Bill began to argue against top-down management and a board that was controlled by non-alcoholics.
+Instead, he proposed a board made up mostly of alcoholics, who would gather in a conference once a year to hear from elected delegates sent by the groups.
+Tradition Two, in particular, suggested that this was the best way to steer our ship - a Higher Power speaking through the groups.
+But the Board doubted that AAs could work together successfully, and even Dr. Bob was uncertain.
 Bill's nagging failed to convince anyone.

-Things changed in the summer of 1950.
-Our first International Convention in Cleveland, where the 12 Traditions were formally approved by the AA members, gave people a new sense of AA as a maturing fellowship.
-In the fall, with that new spirit in the air, Bill talked with Dr. Bob for the last time.
-They met at the Smith's home in Akron, where Bob's long fight with cancer was nearly over.
-Bill worried that, after he and Bob were gone, the mostly non-alcoholic Alcoholic Foundation might lose touch with the groups.
-In that last conversation, Bob finally gave his approval to try the "General Service Conference" idea for five years as an experiment.
-With Bob's support, and the new confidence created by the International Convention, Bill was able to sell the plan to the Foundation.
-Like Bob had suggested, they tried the Conference for a few years, and it worked better than expected - so well that it was permanently adopted in a resolution at the International Convention in 1955.
+In the summer of 1950, the Traditions were approved by the crowd at our first International Convention, and this gave people a new sense of AA as a maturing fellowship.
+That fall, Bill went to see Bob for the last time.
+They met at Bob's home in Akron, where his long fight with cancer was nearly over.
+Bill was worried that, after he and Bob were gone, the non-alcoholic Alcoholic Foundation would lose touch with the groups.
+At that meeting, Bob finally gave his approval to try the "General Service Conference" for 5 years as an experiment.
+With Bob's support, and everyone energized by the International Convention and the newly-approved Traditions, Bill at last sold the plan to the board.

+As Bob had suggested, they tried it for a few years, and it worked better than expected - so well that it was permanently adopted in a resolution at the International Convention in 1955.